Health benefits in retirement

 Guarantee Credit is one of the two parts that make up the income-related benefit, Pension Credit.
 The other is Savings Credit.
 You may be eligible for one or both.

 Savings Credit is an extra payment for people who saved some money towards their retirement, such as through a pension.
-If you qualify, you can get up to £13.40 extra per week if you’re single, or £14.99 for couples.
+You may not be eligible for Savings Credit if you reached State Pension age on or after 6 April 2016.

 Are there any other discounts available?